-- Marketing the area, events and activities. - Creating opportunities for transformation, niching, diversification and support of new stakeholders. - Ensuring that tourism development remains on trend. - Promotion and development of Accessible Tourism. - To enlist new members and plan for the growth of both operations and market.
+- Marketing the area, events and activities. - Creating opportunities for transformation, niching, diversification and support of new stakeholders. - Ensuring that tourism development remains on trend.

 Tourism aims to market Witzenberg Municipality as an affordable holiday destination with activities for the entire family.
 Tourism liaises with district, provincial and national stakeholders to develop the Witzenberg brand through attraction of tourists, awareness campaigns, roadshows, expos, events and festivals.
 Tourism further aims to train and skill local entrepreneurs to meet tourism-related demands, and provide the requisite services and products necessary to promote local trade and economic development.